Leverage Example 1:20 - Example Leverage 1:20 or 0.2 Lots

 Total= 1000 - 200

-From the above example you as a trader can see the more leverage you use the greater the profits or losses and less you use the lesser the profit/losses.
+From the above example you can see the more leverage you use the greater the profits or losses and less you use the lesser the profits & losses.

-It is henceforth better to use less leverage so that to cap the risks involved.
+It's thence better to use less leverage so that to minimize risks involved.
 The greater the leverage ratio used the greater the risks.
-This is one of the leverage rules not to trade with more than 1:5 leverage ratio.
+This is one concept of the leverage rules not to trade with more than 1:5 leverage ratio.

-In trading leverage rules: It is advisable to keep below 1:10 leverage ratio which is also still high, most and many professional money managers use 1:2 leverage meaning that they trade only two lots for every $100,000 dollars in their account.
+In trading leverage rules: It is advisable to keep below 1:10 leverage ratio which is also still high, most and many professional money managers use 1:2 leverage meaning that they only trade 2 contracts/lots for every $100,000 dollars in their account.

 Study More Courses & Topics: